yashsahugtx/skype-docs/Skype/SDN/articles/activating-qoe-recording-in-skype-for-business-server.md

 ![Lync Server Control Panel editing QoE setting](../images/Dn806347.lync_sdni_set_qoe_setting_in_control_pannel(Office.16).png "Lync Server Control Panel editing QoE setting")

 > [!NOTE]
-> <P>Some of the parameters might not be available in the control panel.
+> Some of the parameters might not be available in the control panel.
 To view and set such advanced features, use the Windows PowerShell commands.
-For more information about the Windows PowerShell commands, see <A href="configuring-sdn-interface-using-the-command-prompt.md">Configuring SDN Interface using the command prompt</A>.</P>
+For more information about the Windows PowerShell commands, see [Configuring SDN Interface using the command prompt](configuring-sdn-interface-using-the-command-prompt.md).